 9. Love

-By Stacy McAnulty, illustrated by Joanne Lew-Vriethoff
+By Stacy McAnulty, Illustrated by Joanne Lew-Vriethoff

 This heartwarming story shows kids how love can be found in everyday moments, big and small.
 It’s a great choice for Valentine’s Day to help students appreciate the simple, meaningful ways we show we care.